Seresto Collar & Advantix: Can You Use Them Together for Maximum Flea & Tick Protection?

 Additionally, Seresto Collar is a non-greasy collar that slowly releases an insecticide through the pet’s coat.
 It can last up to 8 months and is water-resistant, making it a convenient option for pet owners.

-Advantix, on the other hand, can be toxic to aquatic life if your pet swims in the ocean, so it’s essential to thoroughly rinse your pet after swimming in any body of water.
+Advantix, conversely, can be toxic to aquatic life if your pet swims in the ocean, so it’s essential to thoroughly rinse your pet after swimming in any body of water.

 However, it is essential to note that the safety of the Seresto collar and Advantix will depend on several factors, including the size and breed of your dog, any pre-existing medical conditions they may have, and any other medications.